 If the thermostat settings are correct, check your circuit breaker panel.
 A power surge could have tripped the breaker.
 Find the switch for your HVAC system and reset it by flipping it off and then on again.
 If the breaker trips again immediately, it's a sign of an electrical issue, and you should contact a professional instead of resetting it again.

-Examine and Change the Air Filter
+How to Check and Change Your Air Filter

 A severely clogged air filter is a common culprit for AC problems.
 When the filter is packed with dust, it restricts airflow and can cause the system to shut down.
 Check your air filter and replace it if it looks dirty.
 This simple task can restore airflow and is key to maintaining good indoor air quality.

-Clear Debris and Look for Damage
+Look for Debris or Obvious Damage

 Head outside to the condenser unit, but only after you've shut off the power.
 Look for any obvious obstructions like leaves, grass clippings, or branches blocking the fan blades.
 Carefully clear away any debris you find.
 Keeping this area clear is a simple but important part of regular air conditioning maintenance.